AlbertoSS1/piStar/USERMANUAL.md

   4. If desired, check the *checkbox* to apply the "*pixel-perfect-links*" effect, which adjusts the image by eliminating gaps between links and elements
   5. If desired, click on SVG to choose the format you want to save the image, being possible to choose between SVG and PNG.
   6. Click Save Image
-  7. **Result**: This action will download your template in the format chosen in your browser's default directory
+  7. **Result**: This action will download your model in the format chosen in your browser's default directory

 2. **View Action:**